 The most stress-free choice for affordable parking at the Tigers game is using SpotHero.
 This lets you find a spot ahead of time and reserve it, so you know exactly where you are going before you ever leave your house.

 Save Money on Food

-Some cheap eats walking distance from Comerica Park include Bucharest Grill which is really good Middle Eastern food.
-If you are a fan of the Schwarma, you won't mind walking 5 minutes to check this out before the Tigers game.
+Some cheap eats within walking distance from Comerica Park include Mom’s Spaghetti and Mr. Dips.
 The Detroit Beer Co. is another nearby place worth checking out, with pub food.
 I think the name speaks for itself.

 Food You Shouldn’t Miss at Comerica Park

 1. Greektown Stand: No one comes to a baseball game saying, “I’m going to eat some great Greek food tonight!”
 Well, you should.
 In Big Cat Court, the Greektown Stand offers an outstanding gyro of lamb, tzatziki, and warmed pita, with Grecian fries to pair.
 Their Smokehouse fries are also fantastic.